Biomimetic Fabrication

 ANTHROPOLOGY

-Design anthropology is a form of applied anthropology that makes use of ethnographic methods to develop new products, services, practices, and forms of sociality.
-Building on a long lineage of thought from the social sciences, design anthropology can trace its roots back to the interdisciplinary field of material culture which brought together history, sociology, psychology, archaeology, and anthropology to understand the creation and consumption of objects, as well as the meaning ascribed to objects.
+Design anthropology is an applied anthropology discipline that employs ethnographic techniques to create innovative products, services, practices, and social interactions.
+It has a rich heritage in social sciences, stemming from the interdisciplinary field of material culture, which integrates history, sociology, psychology, archaeology, and anthropology to analyze the production and consumption of objects, along with the meanings attached to them.